RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 2. In Server Explorer, right-click the **BANKDEMO** server and then click **Start**.

-    Wait until the server has started.
-In the list of servers in Server Explorer, BANKDEMO still has a red square next to it.
-This is a refresh delay.
+    Wait until the server starts.
+If, in the list of servers in Server Explorer, BANKDEMO still has a red square next to it, this is a refresh delay.

 **Viewing the Debug Configurations**